 Problem: You expect it to be engraving or cutting in a certain area, but it shifts the entire project to the wrong spot.

 Cause: The "Piece Size" in the laser settings do not match the workspace size in the design software.

-Solution: Make sure that the piece size is set to whatever the workspace area is in whatever program you are using.
-The name of the workspace can vary, but the all sever the same purpose.
+Solution: Make sure that the piece size is set to match the exact workspace area from whichever program you are using.
+The name of the workspace can vary, but they all serve the same purpose.

 Tip: If you see the lens move to an area where it shouldn't be, immediately stop the project and you might be able to cancel it before it starts cutting into your material.

-Cause: Centered engraving has to be selected in the machine settings.
+Cause: Center engraving must be selected in the machine settings.

-Solution: In the machine settings, select centered-engraving, make sure the piece size matches the workspace size, and choose the correct type of centered-engraving (center-center, left-center, top-center).
+Solution: In the machine settings, select center-engraving, make sure the piece size matches the workspace size, and choose the correct type of center-engraving (center-center, left-center, top-center).

-Tip: On the machine display, if there is an asterisk (*) at the end of the job name, it is set up for centered engraving.
+Tip: On the machine display, if there is an asterisk (*) at the end of the job name, it is set up for center engraving.

-Cause: The laser cutter / engraver is connected to the computer as if it was a printer and, as such, can have the same issues spooling as any printer can.
+Cause: The laser cutter / engraver is connected to the computer as if it were a printer and, as such, can have the same issues spooling as any printer can.

-Solution: Most of the time simply unplugging the USB cord from the computer and plugging it back in after a few seconds will clear up an issue.
-If that doesn't work, open up the print spool on the computer (ask a staff member if you don't know how), then delete the job that isn't sending and try again.
+Solution: Most of the time simply unplugging the USB cord from the computer and plugging it back in after a few seconds will clear up this issue.
+If that doesn't work, open the print spool on the computer (ask a staff member if you don't know how), then delete the job that isn't sending and try again.